cs107-undefined/Undefined_AD/docs/sphinx_files/_build/html/_sources/implementation.rst.txt

 **UDFunction.py:**

 This class wraps the core data structure in our library.
-Objects instanciated from this class are the most basic computing units in our library.
+Objects instantiated from this class are the most basic computing units in our library.

 - Name Attributes: